typhlosion147/typhlosion147.github.io/index.md

 # **4-3-2017**

+Over the weekend, the project that I had set up was creating a private World of Warcraft server.
+The setup steps involved first compliling the server using a c++ compiler called Microsoft Visual Studio, extracting the map files from the original game, and then the setup of the server's databases.
+If you want to join, all you need to do is download the client that I have preconfigured from [https://this.bakunet.me/wowstuff/WoWWOTLK.zip](https://this.bakunet.me/wowstuff/WoWWOTLK.zip)
+All you will need to do is run the "wow.exe" file within the folder!

+# **------------------------------------------------------------------------------------------------------------------------**

+# **4-3-2017**

 Lately, my main project that I have been working on is buying a few cheap domains, acquiring some pretty funky email addresses, and setting up my own email server that I share with others.

 With the emails that I have obtained, I've managed to get the following: admin@bakunet.me admin@shadowsynth.xyz admin@did-i.win and thisisthe@national.shitposting.society